WebReflection/data-imports/README.md

 ```

 Any item with a `!` char will explicitly point at the specified path after such `!`, lovely handled by *jsdelivr* CDN.

+## Production

+There's nothing bad in using this module in production too but if that's the case every `https://esm.run/data-imports` as script source should rather point explicitly at `https://cdn.jsdelivr.net/npm/data-imports/index.js` to be sure no extra bytes are ever added to the original script, in here created ad-hoc as "*semantically minified*" [code](./index.js).